mohamednabil00000/jpay-assignment/README.md

 A single page application that shows customers info such as their name, phone number, country and state(valid or not valid).

+## requirements

+* Create API to get all customers.
+* Create API to get customers filtering by country or state or both of them.
+* Add unit test for services.
+* Dockerize the application.
+* Implement Pagination(bonus).
+* Add API documentation (Additional).

 ## Technologies

 * Backend: Java (Spring Boot)
 * Frontend: react

-## requirements

-* Implement Filtering by country, phone number validity or both.
-* Implement Pagination, Sorting by name and phone (bonus requirement).
-* Add API documentation (bonus requirement).
-* Add unit test for services.
-* Dockerize the project.

-## Enhancement plan for existing code in the future
+## Some staff we can add on the future

 * May we need use specification for advanced filtering
 * Adding authentication and Authorization